-Growing plants indoors can bring all sorts of benefits into the home.
+Growing plants indoors can bring all sorts of benefits into your home.
 Besides bringing in nature, you’ll get that “feel good” feeling when the buds start to grow!
 It can certainly brighten up your day.
 Because of this, I’m sharing 5 tips for planning your indoor garden.
 Hope you like it.

 5 Tips for Planning your Indoor Garden

 Perhaps you don’t have ample room outdoors for a garden or the season isn’t right to have a traditional garden.
-Whatever your reasons are for planning an indoor garden let it be known that your indoor garden can provide an abundance of beauty and fresh smells if you follow these tips to plan it.
+Whatever your reasons are for planning an indoor garden let it be known that your indoor garden can provide an abundance of beauty and fresh smells if you follow these tips.

 You will have to determine what plants you want to have within your indoor garden space.
 Herbs and flowers are easier to grow, but certain vegetables can also be grown indoors.
-Once you have figured out what you are going to plant, pick up containers to grow the items in.
-Containers that work well are clay pots, boxes, plastic containers or half barrels.
+Once you have figured out what you are going to plant, buy or find containers to grow your items.
+Containers that work well are clay pots, boxes, heavy plastic containers or half barrels.
 A planter box that is approximately 8” deep, 12” wide and 3” long will provide ample space for carrots, beets or lettuce to grow well.

 Find the best organic fertilizer, seeds, and other supplies so that you know what you are planting indoors will be safe for your family to consume.
 The best part about planning an indoor garden is that you will always know what’s inside the food you serve your family.
-Consider planting herbs and making your own seasoning for cooking family meals.
+Consider planting herbs and making your seasoning for cooking family meals.

 Pick a Spot